hockmanlab/SANS_2026/README.md

 Please complete the installation before starting the practical session.

-System requirements
+## System requirements

-The workshop was tested on macOS and Windows systems with 8–16 GB RAM.
+The workshop was tested on macOS and Windows systems with 8 - 16 GB RAM.
 A minimum of 8 GB RAM is recommended; 16 GB or more is preferable for smoother performance.
+Systems with less RAM may run more slowly or encounter memory-related errors.